Keeping your Dog Cool and Comfortable this Summer

 Heatstroke first aid

-It is important to realise that heatstroke in dogs is ALWAYS a veterinary emergency and even dogs exhibiting early stages (even if they appear to have recovered/be recovering) should receive veterinary attention as soon as possible; but there are actions you can take whilst waiting for the vet/transporting your dog to the vet-
+It is important to realise that heatstroke in dogs is ALWAYS a veterinary emergency and even dogs exhibiting early stages (even if they appear to have recovered/be recovering) should receive veterinary attention as soon as possible.
+However, there are actions you can take whilst waiting for the vet/transporting your dog to the vet.

-• Immediately remove the dog from the hot environment to a shaded/cooler area.
+• Immediately remove the dog from the hot environment to a shaded/cooler area and make sure they rest and stay still.

-• If you have a fan available then direct this at the dog to circulate cool air.
+• If you have a fan or breeze available then use this to allow circulation of air and to help evaporative cooling.

 Preventing heatstroke in your dog